codekraft-studio/angular-media-preview/README.md

 Now when some files are selected, the directive will create a preview and display (by default) in a container above the input tag.

 You can specify a custom container using the attribute __preview-container__ in the directive.
-You use in the attribute both a HTML element or a ID that refers to it.
+You can use in the attribute both a HTML element or a ID that refers to it.

 #### Passing element ID